Mailform started as a simple, step-by-step process that enabled a user to snail mail a document. The original flow looked like this:

-Five people graciously let me observe them test the app with the goal of sending a real piece of mail.
+I recruited five people for a moderated testing session with the goal of sending a real piece of mail.
 I noted anything out of the ordinary.
 Fortunately, everyone was able to mail a document, but not without issue.

-So, I'm going to focus on just one takeaway from the testing, the bit where Sarah said after she uploaded a file from the home page, "Wait, did my file get uploaded?".
+For this case study, I'll focus on just one issue from testing - where Sarah said after she uploaded a file, "Wait, did my file get uploaded?".

 Here's some formatted storytelling to understand her use case: